oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 string are implicitly tolerated by the Verifier, as the digest is computed over a predefined byte string and not over a JSON object.

-It is important to note that the HS-Disclosures are neither intended nor suitable for direct consumption by an application that needs to access the disclosed claim values.
-The HS-Disclosures are only intended to be used by a Verifier to check the digests over the source strings and to extract the original JSON data.
+It is important to note that the Disclosures are neither intended nor suitable for direct consumption by an application that needs to access the disclosed claim values.
+The Disclosures are only intended to be used by a Verifier to check the digests over the source strings and to extract the original JSON data.
 The original JSON data is then used by the application.
 See (#processing_model) for details.